jgonera/qa-browsertests/README.md

-Please see https://github.com/wikimedia/mediawiki-selenium for instructions on how to run tests.
+A fork of https://github.com/wikimedia/qa-browsertests for TDD workshop purposes.

+Many tests removed to keep it simple.